osism/release/notes/3.0.0/NOTES.md

 * Support for Zabbix has been removed, Prometheus will be used as the only monitoring stack in the future
 * Heimdall as a service was removed, as an alternative Homer is now available
+* AWX was introduced as a technical preview and possible API layer for Ansible.
+  In the meantime, python-osism is used for this purpose.
+Accordingly, AWX is no longer needed.
+All components of the technical preview have been removed.

 ## Deprecations